loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

    * It has an impact on usage of the following packs of parameters: if it is enabled, it is possible to configure *Auto setup priority* pack, if it is disabled, it is possible to select the algorithm of [factors](https://wiki.loginom.ru/articles/factor.html) selection and protection from overfitting, and it is also possible to set priorities.
 * Auto setup priority:
    * It has an impact on selection of the particular method and its settings according to the Accuracy - Speed scale.
-   * Целочисленный тип в диапазоне от 0 до 4 включительно:
+   * Integer type in the range from 0 to 4 inclusive:
       * Maximum accuracy.
       * Increased accuracy.
       * Average speed.